Subfly/YABA/README.md

 # YABA - Yet Another Bookmark App

-A modern, cross-platform bookmark manager designed to provide a seamless bookmarking experience across Apple and Android ecosystems with complete privacy and offline-first approach.
+A modern, cross-platform bookmark manager designed to provide a seamless bookmarking experience across ecosystems with complete privacy and offline-first approach.

+## 💡 Planning
+For the latest planning and roadmap, please visit the [Public Trello board](https://trello.com/b/hCgH33AC/yaba-board).

+> **Disclaimer:**
+> I am currently a master's student and will be having exams until August 6th.
+Active development on YABA will resume right after my exams.
+Thank you for your patience and understanding!

 ## 🏗️ Project Structure